AbdullahAsendar/GaSubtle/README.md

-# HOM GA - Generate Subtle Higher Order Mutants
+# GaSubtle - Generate Subtle Higher Order Mutants

-HOM GA is based on Java that uses genatic algorithm to generate subtle higher order mutants.
-For more details check our [website](https://abdullahasendar.github.io/HOM-GA/).
+GaSubtle is based on Java that uses genatic algorithm to generate subtle higher order mutants.
+For more details check our [website](https://abdullahasendar.github.io/GaSubtle/).

 ## Prerequisite